 More and more I see online new guard subs bragging about how they’ve put a Dom to their place, often by publicly “shaming” and exposing their names and profiles for having expected to be called Sir upon first chat; even more often, other Doms in the wider scene praise this kind of behavior, in line with todays tendency to value more public validation than critical thinking and teaching (which requires much more effort than what social media gets us used to).
 So should you address a stranger as SIR upon first contact?
 Yes, no?

 Well, it depends on who you are truly.
 Are you a submissive as an identity, or you enjoying feeling like a submissive when having sex?

-Should a submissive be addressing a Dominant as SIR
+Should a submissive address a stranger SIR

 - BDSM Protocol for Doms and subs

 - Empowering a submissive’s identity

 - A wise lesson from one of Sir Lupus’ Mentors